-As you can see, with the huge data matrix and long sample names in real RNA-seq data, our previous method for running PCA makes really ugly graphs.
+Another way to visualize sample-to-sample distances is a principal components analysis (PCA), as we did in the last lab.
+However, our previous method for running PCA was a little more complicated.
 Fortunately, DESeq2 created their own PCA function with this in mind.
 Since we've loaded the DESeq2 package, we can call this function.

-'''

 plotPCA(rld, intgroup = c("group"))

-'''